Oklahoma Notary Bond Guide

 The most common changes include:

 Your bond must be renewed when the 4-year notary commission term expires.
-Once you pay your SuretyBonds.com renewal invoice, a new surety bond form will be issued and sent to you.
+Once you pay your SuretyBonds.com renewal invoice, we'll issue you a new surety bond form.

 You must meet the following requirements before applying to be a notary in Oklahoma.